MaryamYasinian/medical_data_schema.sql/README.md

-# medical_data_schema.sql
+# medical_data_schema_1.sql
-In this project, I focused on:
+This is a two section project, and here is the first section where I have focused on:

 - Database creation
 - Table schema design for hospitals, patients, physicians, operations, and medical plans